webix-hub/docs/data/api/refs/ui.tree.md

 =============

-{{memo A hierarchical structure of nodes. }}
+{{memo A hierarchical structure of nodes.. }}

 Each node in the tree might contain any number of nodes.
-Nodes that contain child nodes can be expanded or collapsed. <br>
+Nodes that contain child nodes can be expanded or collapsed.

 The component supports in-line node editing, advanced drag-and-drop, three-state checkboxes etc. Check [tree](datatree/index.md) documentation for more detailed description.